MohitGoel92/Linear-Regression/README.md

 ## Ridge Regression (L2)

+The Ridge regression cost function is given below:

 <p align="center"> <img width="350" src= "/Pics/W39.png"> </p>

-When fitting the linear regression to the dataset, feature scaling is not a necessary step as the linear_model library takes care of this for us.
+**Note:** When fitting the linear regression to the dataset, feature scaling is not a necessary step as the linear_model library takes care of this for us.
 However, when dealing with Ridge regression feature scaling is now required.